January 8, 2021 • Life for Leaders

 Lord, you know what I did, but I need to tell it to you straight.
 [Tell the Lord plainly what you did wrong.
 Don’t make excuses.
 Just tell the truth.]

 O Lord, I know I shouldn’t have done that.
 In fact, I knew at the time that I was doing something wrong, something dishonoring to you.
 But I gave in to temptation.
 That’s not an excuse, Lord.
 It’s just what happened.
-“I know my transgressions, and my sin is every before me.
+“I know my transgressions, and my sin is ever before me.
 Against you, you alone, have I sinned, and done what is evil in your sight.”
 (Psalm 51:3-4).

 As I confess to you, I count on your grace.
 Thank you, dear Lord, for your forgiveness.
-Thank you for your cleansing my mind and heart.
+Thank you for cleansing my mind and heart.

-If the wrong I did injured others, help me to go to them, to seek forgiveness and to make amends.
+If the wrong I did injured others, help me to go to them, to seek forgiveness, and to make amends.
 Help me, I pray, not to give in to this temptation in the future.